itsnikhil/blog/content/posts/mastering-concurrency-in-go.md

 ### Uncontrolled concurrency

-This will queue as many goroutines to execute in concurrent mode as your system can handle. **Use this** **when your program has many autonomous pieces independent of each other (non-autonomic)**
+This will queue as many goroutines to execute in concurrent mode as your system can handle. **Use this** **when your program has many autonomous pieces independent of each other (non-atomic)**

 ```go
 var wg sync.WaitGroup